 Management Summary

 Provide an outline of your management structure and descriptions of the key personnel involved.
 If you already have a few staff members on board, explain who they are and what their duties will be.
 If you’re bringing on additional staff members, describe the qualifications you’re looking for in new employees and what their day-to-day responsibilities will entail.
+If you plan to hire employees, note that you may need to obtain an Employer Identification Number (EIN) for tax purposes.

 Financial Analysis